-The window to sign up for The World Languages placement , which will be offered on August 16, 2018 is now closed.
-The test is only for students who are new to PAUSD and will take approximately one hour.
+The test will take approximately one hour.
 Placement tests are only taken once.
 All placement test results are final.
 Sign ups for the test will be available until March 7, 2019.
 Sign up here.

-- Students who are enrolled in French 1B, Japanese 1B, and Spanish 1B should enroll in level 2.
+- Students who are enrolled in French 1B, Japanese 1B, Mandarin 1B, and Spanish 1B should enroll in level 2.
 No placement test is needed.
 At the beginning of the year we occasionally move students up or down a level based on their proficiency.

 - Students who have prior knowledge of French, Japanese, Mandarin or Spanish and are not currently in a world language class in the district need to take a placement test at Paly so that we can see where they might fit into our program.
 Prior knowledge includes immersion programs, after school programs, and target language spoken at home.